Which Aircraft Hangar Type Fits Your Needs

 Aircraft Requirements

-• Height: Important for tail clearance and door sizing
+• Height: Critical for tail clearance and door sizing—vertical stabilizers hit surprisingly easily

-• Wing configuration: High-wing may need different space than low-wing
+• Wing configuration: High-wing aircraft need different maneuvering space than low-wing designs

 Beyond Basic Storage